Doug-MacDowell/auth/README.md

 ## Usage

 A user can sign up for an account.
-When logging in, the user will enter a password and  authentication will.
+When logging in, the user will enter a password and  authentication will be performed.
 There is also a link for logging out.

 ### Contributing